CUHK-SE-Group/RPCoverBenchmark/README.md

 ```

-### merge all the scip files and the proto files into one scip index
+### Merge all the scip files and the proto files into one scip index

 In this step, you can get the merged `total.scip` file together with the relationship between protobuf and generated code.
 The `total.scip` is merged from all the scip file generated in previous step.